danielkaga/bill-splitting-assignment/PROJECT_PLAN.md

   - [x] Create a seed file to populate the database with a user, accounts, transactions, and contacts.

 ### Frontend

+- **Login Page**
+  - [ ] Design and implement a login page where users can enter their credentials to authenticate.

 - **Accounts Page**
   - [ ] Build the Accounts page to display transactions and allow account switching.